Is Gap Insurance Worth It in California in 2026? When It Saves You Thousands

 That mismatch — between what you owe and what the car is worth — is the gap.
 It's biggest in years one and two of a new car loan.
 By year four or five, you've paid down enough of the loan that the gap usually disappears on its own.

-When Gap Insurance Actually Makes Sense
+When Gap Insurance Makes Financial Sense

 Gap coverage is not for every driver or every situation.
 It's most useful when: